 As with most large stack BI vendors, the major of their reports are accessed through a web portal in most implementations.In the last two years or so, their main development push has been with mobile, especially on Apple’s products, the iPad and iPhone.
 They’ve also been pushing out new products based on social media.
 Their other big initiative is in high-performance/high-volume BI, and have been succeeding there.
 Most of the biggest data producing companies in the world, including search engines and social media, use Microstrategy.
 They are also big in the retail space, another huge data producing segment.

-Version 9.3 is the latest, coming out in Q4 2012.
-A lot of the new features are geared around the Visual Insight tool.
+Version 9.3.1 is the latest, coming out in April 2013.
+A lot of the new features in version 9.3 are geared around the Visual Insight tool.
 It looks like a lot of the UI here is very similar to Tableau, and in fact it is the MSTR answer for the visualization tools that have become very popular.
-I expect continued development around the DIY BI functionality in the future, along with new features in their Express and Cloud.
+I expect continued development around the DIY BI functionality in the future, along with new features in their Express and Cloud offerings.